WindowStations/VB6NameSpaces/README.md

 # VB6NameSpaces - Still in BETA
-An single NET assembly now makes it possible to back-port VB.NET code to VB6 by interoperating with VB.NET UserControls and NameSpaces, instanced as nested class buckets.
+An single NET assembly now makes it possible to back-port VB.NET code to VB6 by interoperating with VB.NET UserControls and NameSpaces instanced as nested class buckets.
 This is still a work in progress, however significant strides have been made to fully support VB.NET controls/properties/events and Namespaces directly through advanced dynamic interop.
 Including, but not limited to: BakcgroundWorkers; Multi-Threading; FileSystemWatchers; and 64 bit support are now made available to VB6.

 * Step 1.
 Download and unzip the VB project to the desired location.